zgoad1/VILE/README.md

 - Unpossessing enemies whilst attacking with them was problematic and given a hasty fix

 **- C -**
+- Reticle wraps around the screen if you look behind while your target is in front
+- Pods don't calculate bounds correctly after their doors animate
+- Some AreaIntersections only have one Conductor and should be replaced with that area type's dead end
+- Tess's behavior when emerging from a Conductor is sometimes erratic
 - Enemy HP bars sometimes get stuck on the screen
 - Tess Claws show up for one frame at their previous position when enabled
 - Unpossessing an enemy still doesn't always align you with the direction you're facing